TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

    is :file:`typo3/sysext/core/bin/typo3`.

+.. index:: pair: Symfony console commands; Scheduler
 .. _symfony-console-commands-scheduler:

-Running the Command From the Scheduler
+Running the command from the scheduler
 ======================================

 By default, it is possible to run the command from the :ref:`TYPO3 scheduler